Sandhyabcap/freshersbatch-oct16/README.txt

 Hello ....
 This is README file

+changed third line